any-hooks/solid-hooks/src/useDebounceSignal/index.en-US.md

 # useDebounce

-A hook that deal with the debounced value.
+A hook that deal with the debounced signal.

 ## Examples